limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

 - _C_: 92 + 8 = `100`
 - _D_: 29 + 9 = `38`

 To encrypt this manually, we would shift the _A_ indices of the message by 35 (so from the example message, the following letters fall under the _A_ index: `s, l, m, a, t, n, p, ., .`).
 To find the translated encrypted version, you simply shift that letter by the distance calculated by the key and offset.
+You would then go on to perform this task for each of the four indices.
 Encrypting that example message with the aforementioned example key and offset gives us the following encrypted message:

 `f08o.4tl4fb,64tsbx0m2ehogyuda3u `